When is Dolly Parton’s Christmas on the Square on Netflix?

 Everything you need to know about the new Netflix Christmas musical starring Dolly Parton and Christine Baranski.

-Musical film Dolly Parton’s Christmas on the Square stars Parton alongside Mamma Mia star Christine Baranski – read on for everything you need to know.
+Musical film Dolly Parton’s Christmas on the Square stars Parton alongside Mamma Mia actress Christine Baranski, and it’s already been declared as just the festive film 2020 needs.

+Baranski told Entertainment Weekly appearing in the film was “the privilege of a lifetime”, adding, “I think the world needs it so badly.
+This year it’s going to be a real gift to people!”

+“There was no COVID when we shot this movie, but we knew we were doing something that was going to be important.
+It has so much joy, but it also has some really hard lessons learned — there’s a morality to it, there’s a moral spine to it,” she added.

-The film lands on the streamer well in advance on Christmas itself – on Sunday 22nd November.
+The film has arrived on the streamer well in advance on Christmas itself, debuting on Netflix on Sunday 22nd November.

 According to the official plot synopsis provided by Netflix, “A rich and nasty woman, Regina Fuller, returns to her small hometown after her father’s death to evict everyone and sell the land to a mall developer – right before Christmas.